jmcerrejon/misapuntesde/src/2015/02/updated-distros-for-raspberry-pi-2-and-those-to-coming-soon.md

 ---
 id: 515
 title: Updated distros for Raspberry Pi 2 and those to coming soon
+description: Updated distros for Raspberry Pi 2 and those to coming soon
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2015-02-04 07:00:00